devopsgroup-io/catapult/README.md

     * `www/`
         * if the webroot differs from the repo root, specify it here
         * must include the trailing slash

-Once you add or remove a website to configuration.yml, it's time to test in LocalDev:

-  * `vagrant provision ~/secrets/configuration.yml["company"]["name"]-dev-redhat`
-  * `vagrant provision ~/secrets/configuration.yml["company"]["name"]-dev-redhat-mysql`

-Once you're satisfied with the website in LocalDev, it's time to commit configuration.yml.gpg to your Catapult fork's develop branch, this will kick off an automated deployment of Test.
-Once you're satisfied with the website in Test, then create a pull request from your Catapult fork's develop branch into release - once the pull request is merged, this will kick off an automated deployment to QC.
-Once you're satisfied with the website in QC, then create a pull request from your Catapult fork's release branch into master.
-Production does not have any automated deployments, to deploy your website to Production, login to Bamboo and press the play button for Production.

-Once a website exists in the upstream environments (Test, QC, Production), automated deployments will deploy changes that are detected on their respected branches.